Fifty Years, Fifty Lessons

 14) I proudly wave my freak flag.
 I’ve danced ecstatically on sacred rocks, howled at the moon, marched for peace, drummed around bonfires, chanted in sweat lodges and assumed yoga poses in the Grand Canyon.
 I’ve even been to a clothing-optional gathering or two.
 I’m a hippie-freak, tree-hugging flower child liberal, and I wouldn’t have it any other way.

 15) God is not Santa Claus (nor is s/he Simon Cowell).
 As a kid, I “parentified” God as someone who judged me when I was naughty.
 When I dove into New Age teachings and spirituality, I thought God would reward me for being nice.
-Now I know God as a source of whole and utterly generous love that’s always just waiting for my call.
+Now I know God as a source of unconditional and utterly generous love that’s always just waiting for my call.

 16) Wish everyone well.
 Friends, family members, co-workers, the snippy sales clerk and that guy yakking too loudly on his cell phone…what if we’re all doing the best we can with the state we’re in and the mindsets we currently have?
 Wish everyone well today, especially those who vex you.
 I find it a surprisingly effective practice.

 17) Pause, rest and integrate.
 I used to rush from task, to event, to appointment with no time in between for rest and integration.
 It meant that I was always active, yet rarely satisfied or present.
-Now I acknowledge the need for downtime to savor and integrate major events.
+Now I acknowledge the need for space and downtime to savor and integrate major events.
 Life is too rich to live on fast forward.

 18) It’s easy to take our talents for granted.
 I can edit a rambling, 1,000-word mess down to a snappy 450 words.
 I can teach a yoga class and turn a group of strangers into a sacred circle.
-I’m also “good with eggs,” according to my husband, and I sing pretty solos.
+I’m also “good with eggs,” according to my ex-husband, and I sing pretty solos.
 What talents come so easily and naturally to you that you take them for granted?

 19) People are my treasures.
 “Do you collect anything?” someone once asked me.
 I said no, but that’s not entirely true.
 I collect people the way some women collect shoes.
 Special people from my life have special places in my heart, shining like diamonds in my memory long after our paths have crossed.

 20) What doesn’t kill us actually can make us stronger.
-The study of something called post-traumatic growth examines how stressful events can effect positive changes in a person’s life.
+The study of something called post-traumatic growth examines how stressful events can actually effect positive changes in a person’s life.
 My own hardships forced me to grow courage, wisdom, compassion and strength.
 Given the chance to rewrite my history, I just might leave a few of them in there.

 22) A good talk with a good friend is great medicine.
 I am lucky to have people in my life who let me be a big, fat mess sometimes.
 They listen without trying to make me feel better, simply holding a space in which I can speak aloud my complaints, confessions, sorrows and fears.
 Ironically, I do feel better after these talks, mostly because I feel less alone and more acceptably human.